paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 **Bonus Tip:** Experiment with different JSON data structures and explore online tools to visualize and edit JSON data.
 The more you practice, the more fluent you'll become in this data ninja language!

-Congratulations!
-You've unlocked the secrets of JSON!
-Go forth and share your data with the world, one JSON message at a time!

 **Remember:**

 * JSON is a simple language for data everyone understands.